ninabarzh/broomstick/content/posts/inflicting-help.md

 The [Roman Empire's extensive network of roads and aqueducts](https://www.history.com/articles/pax-romana-roman-empire-peace-augustus) serves as a prime example of infrastructure built under the guise of public welfare.
 While these engineering feats facilitated troop movements and communication, they also served to integrate local economies into the Roman system, often prioritising imperial needs over local welfare.
 Under Emperor Augustus, Rome constructed 50,000 miles of new roads, easing the movement of troops, information, and goods.
 The investment of imperial resources in large infrastructure projects integrated the provinces and brought further economic benefits.

 European colonial powers justified their expansion by [claiming to bring civilisation and development](https://en.wikipedia.org/wiki/Analysis_of_European_colonialism_and_colonization) to indigenous populations.
 And this often involved the dismantling of local systems and imposition of foreign governance, leading to long-term cultural and social disruptions.
-The colonisation of Africa, for instance, led to the disruption of local customary practices and the transformation of socioeconomic systems, with native populations being displaced to clear fertile farmland.
+The colonisation of Africa, for instance, led to the disruption of local customary practices and the dismantling of socioeconomic systems, with native populations being displaced to clear fertile farmland.

 In British India, the introduction of English education, particularly through the policies of Thomas Babington Macaulay, was [framed as a means of enlightenment](http://veda.wikidot.com/article:decolonizing-the-indian-mind).
 In reality, it was designed to create a class of clerks to serve the colonial administration, often at the expense of indigenous languages and cultures.
 Macaulay's policy aimed to replace traditional education systems with English-language instruction, fostering a class of interpreters and bureaucrats who would assist in administering the colonial state.